McBen/IITCPluginKit_Example/docs/3-the-calculation.md

     alert(`Portals in Hack range: ${portals.length}`)
 }
 ```
-We check if the drawtool-plugin is installed.
-Then we need something that will give us a list of portals.
-And last-but-not-least print the result to the user.
+We check if the DrawTools plugin is installed, then retrieve a list of hackable portals, and finally display the result to the user.

-One step deeper: Loop through all portals and check if they are in range:
+One level deeper, we loop through all portals and check if they're within range:
 ```typescript
 private findHackablePortals(): IITC.Portal[] {